viralpandey/custom-elements/README.md

 6. Plugins
 ----------
-jQuery plugins from UnHeap and JavaScript libraries from JSDB.io.
+jQuery plugins are brought to you by UnHeap and JavaScript libraries from JSDB.io.

 7. Stylesheet
 -------------
 CSS code is formatted is using ProCSSor(http://procssor.com/) and compressed using Online YUI Compressor.
+CSS reset is based on reset.css of Eric Meyer for old and legacy browsers, while modern browsers rely on normalise.css by Nicolas Gallagher.